-Getting there: The closest tube (to the Tower Bridge ticket entrance) is Tower Hill which is a few minutes walk away.
-Alternatively, and in our opinion, a much more comfortable way to travel with your dog, is the Thames Clipper to Tower Pier.
+The closest tube (to the Tower Bridge ticket entrance) is Tower Hill which is a few minutes walk away.
+Alternatively, and in our opinion, a much more comfortable way to travel with your dog, is the Thames Clipper to Tower Pier – read our feature about taking your dog on the Thames Clipper for more details.
 There is also a comprehensive travel section on the Tower Bridge website.

 Accessibility: I had brought Belinha’s dog buggy along for her sightseeing day out and am pleased to say that Tower Bridge itself is very accessible with lifts throughout.
 Again the Tower Bridge staff were really helpful, holding the lifts for us and making sure we got around easily with the dogs.